slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Let's get data

 I selected a dataset of ~167K PubMed patient summaries via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
-To demonstrate a low-code approach, SQL Server and Azure Data Studio will be used.

 The data is loaded into [SQL Server on a Mac](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).

 Start SQL Server via the terminal, giving the username and password:

 ```
 $ mssql -u <sql server username> -p <sql server password>
 ```

-We [connect](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/) SQL Server to Azure Data Studio, where we query the data.
+[Connect](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/) SQL Server to Azure Data Studio to query the data.

 Attached is a screenshot to modify the columns before importing the data: